Object Store

 Input

-For this specific component, the only mandatory input message pattern is the JSON format applied to the object.
-The input parameter can use the Double Braces syntax to send the received message to the component.
+For this specific connector, the only mandatory input message pattern is the JSON format applied to the object.
+The input parameter can use the Double Braces syntax to send the received message to the connector.

 Output